tinayiluo0322/Financial_Independence_Analysis_R_Model/README.md

 This investigation is pivotal for understanding the broader implications of financial decision-making and independence in today's context.
 The insights gained could be instrumental for financial advisors, policy makers, and individuals striving to comprehend the dynamics of achieving financial independence.

 **Project Report:**
-Here is the Financial Independence Analysis Final Report.pdf
+Here is the Financial Independence Analysis Final Report.pdf(./Financial Independence Analysis.pdf)

 **Original Data Source:**
 https://www.openintro.org/data/index.php?data=reddit_finance